tpemartin/113-1-R/Lecture-notes/05-tidy-variable-class2-en.md

 > You can use YYYY, MM, DD, hh, mm, ss, and timezone to specify the format of the datetime variable.

-## Factor

-  - a factor is a categorical variable.
-  - available categories are called **levels**.
-If you don't provide levels, R will automatically generate levels based on the data.

-## Ordered factor

-  - an ordered factor is a categorical variable with a specific order.
-  - available categories are called **levels**.
-If you don't provide level sequence, R will automatically generate levels based on the data. (most of time it is wrong.)

-> When parsing factor values always specify your level sequence, no matter it is ordered or not.

 ## Exercise